gnsuryan/WebLogic-SSL-Configuration/KeyStoreConfiguration.md

-### SSL: Introduction
+###  TLS/SSL: Introduction

-SSL provides secure connections by allowing two applications connecting over a network to authenticate each other's identity and by encrypting the data exchanged between the applications.
+ TLS/SSL provides secure connections by allowing two applications connecting over a network to authenticate each other's identity and by encrypting the data exchanged between the applications.

 Authentication allows a server and optionally a client to verify the identity of the application on the other end of a network connection.
 Encryption makes data transmitted over the network intelligible only to the intended recipient.

-### SSL on WebLogic Server
+###  TLS/SSL on WebLogic Server

-SSL in WebLogic Server is an implementation of the SSL and Transport Layer Security (TLS) specifications.
-WebLogic Server supports SSL on a dedicated listen port which defaults to 7002.
+ TLS/SSL in WebLogic Server is an implementation of the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) specifications.
+ WebLogic Server supports TLS/SSL on a dedicated listen port which defaults to 7002.

-For detailed documentation on configuring SSL in WebLogic Server, please refer to the documentation available at https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/secmg/ssl.html#GUID-5274E688-51EC-4A63-A35E-FC718B35C897
+For detailed documentation on configuring TLS/SSL on WebLogic Server, please refer to the documentation available at https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/secmg/ssl.html#GUID-5274E688-51EC-4A63-A35E-FC718B35C897

 WebLogic Server, by default, provides demo certificates/keystores for working in a development/test environment.
-However, it is very important that these certificates not be used in a production environment.
+However, it is very important to note that these certificates should not be used in a production environment.

-We can also use self Signed Certificates for configuring WebLogic Server on Development/Test Environments.
-However, for Production environment, you will have to procure CA signed SSL Certificates from Certificate Authority (CA) such as Verisign, Let’s Encrypt, GoDaddy etc and create keystores from it.
+Self Signed Certificates are usually created and configured on WebLogic Server on Development/Test Environments.
+However, for Production environment, one will have to procure CA signed TLS/SSL Certificates from a valid Certificate Authority (CA) such as Verisign, Let’s Encrypt, GoDaddy etc and create keystores from it.

 ### KeyStores